topcoder-platform/resources-api/ReadMe.md

 - RESOURCE_ROLE_UPDATE_TOPIC: the resource role update topic, default value is 'challenge.action.resource.role.update'

 Configuration for testing is at `config/test.js`, only add such new configurations different from `config/default.js`
-- WAIT_TIME: wait time used in test, default is 1500 or 1.5 second
+- WAIT_TIME: wait time used in test, default is 6000 or 6 seconds
 - MOCK_CHALLENGE_API_PORT: the mock server port, default is 4000.
 - AUTH_V2_URL: The auth v2 url
 - AUTH_V2_CLIENT_ID: The auth v2 client id